ratnopamc/mcp-eks-demo/README.md

 2. **Simple Protocol**: Uses standard HTTP with a specialized content type (`text/event-stream`)
 3. **Automatic Reconnection**: Browsers automatically attempt to reconnect if the connection is dropped
 4. **Event Formatting**: Messages are sent with a `data:` prefix and separated by double newlines

-### SSE Flow in the MCP Server

-1. **Initial Connection**: Client makes a POST request to `/v1/mcp` with `stream: true`
-2. **Session Creation**: Server generates a unique session ID and returns an SSE endpoint URL
-3. **Stream Establishment**: Client connects to the SSE endpoint with the session ID
-4. **Data Streaming**: Server streams weather data as formatted SSE events
-5. **Session Management**: Server maintains active sessions with expiration handling

 ## MCP Tool Implementation